Immigration Restrictions are not LAW. They violate the law — Proof of how we’re being manipulated!

 I’m Gavin Seim.
-As an activist I have fought for gun rights, rancher rights, and native rights.
-I’ve stood up against abusive police, and for immigrants!
+As an activist, I’ve spoken up for gun rights, rancher rights, and native rights.
+I’ve stood up against abusive police and for immigrants!
 I’ve seen a lot.

-But today I’m giving you my treasure trove, years of my research.
+Today, I’ll share my treasure trove of research on immigration.
 Deeper than anything they teach in law school.
-Iard facts that will force you to decide whether you’re a freedom lover or a government lover.
+I will give you facts and citations that will force you to decide whether you’re a freedom lover or a government lover.

-I’ve been working to show the truth about immigration since long before Trump.
+I’ve started working to show the truth about immigration long before Trump.
 As a well-known 2nd amendment activist, I was praised by patriot groups.
-Then as a right-to-travel activist I was loved by so-called libertarians.
+As a right-to-travel activist, I was loved by libertarians.
 But when I studied the history and laws of immigration.
-When I challenged myself in every argument there is for this abuse and exposed the facts.
+When I challenged every argument, there is and exposed the facts.
 When I applied that right to travel to others.
-All these groups turned on me!
+These so-called patriots turned on me!

-Ousted from the club, I chased paper trails and argued with the so-called experts and patriots who made nothing but weak excuses.
+Ousted from the club, I chased paper trails and argued with the so-called experts who made weak excuses.
 I dug up every argument.
 I went to the sources.
-When I reached a point that I could refute every argument with history and law.
+When I reached a point where I could refute every argument with history and law.
 People simply started calling me an idiot, a libtard or a traitor.
-But I keep going.
+So I kept going.

-What I found was undeniable: All the immigration restrictions and deportations are illegal and immoral.
+What I found was undeniable: All the immigration restrictions and deportations are illegal and were never intended!

-So here is every argument you will get for this abuse of human rights.
-In truth, it applies in any country since these are natural rights.
-But I’ve got the Constitution, history, human rights and the founders’ own words.
+In truth, this applies in any country since these are just human rights.
+But I’ve got the Constitution, history, and the founders’ words.
 The entire point of the Constitution is to supersede any law that violates our rights and LIMIT government to ONLY what the powers are granted.
 Here’s why every immigration law is illegal and spits in the face of American Values.

 Today we’ll address every argument and show why every one is wrong!